-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Primary Registration District No [If death occurred in a City hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS SEX .
-COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (W witz the word) (Month) (Day) DATE OF BIRTH CERTIFY. that I attended deceased from (Day) AG5 If LESS than I day.hrs and that death occurred, on the date stated above, at or.....min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLA ARENTS OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths' from Violent Causes, state (1) Heans of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
-LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) In the of death State mos.
-Where was disease contracted THE ABOVE IS TRUE if not at place of death? ..
-Former or usual residence DATE OF BURIAL REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH County Village Primary Registration District No. [If death occurred in a hospital or institution, give its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Write the word) (Day) (Year) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from 1911 = (Day) AGE -If LESS than I day,.....hrs and that death occurred, on the date stated above; at 12 or___min.?
+The CAUSE OF DEATH was as follows: WITH UNFADING INK OCCUPATION (a) Trade, profession, or nous particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town.
+State or foreign country) Contributory NAME OF (SECONDARY) FATHER OF FATHER Maple (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) mo At place In the .ds.
+State of death mos.
+Where was disease contracted if not atplace of death?
+Former or usual residence ATE OF BURIAL OF BURIAL OR REMOVAL 19L 2~